manny-uncharted/Azira/README.md

 ## Description

-This project is an application that grants users the ability to subscribe and receive crypto tokens data in near real-time
+This project is an application that grants users the ability to subscribe and receive crypto tokens data in near real-time.
+It provides a

 ## Getting Started